Shipeasy

 flags.track(user_id, "purchase", { value: orderTotal });

-The first time you call assign() for a user, an exposure is logged automatically.
+The first call to flags.getExperiment(...) for a given user logs an exposure event automatically.
 Subsequent calls in the same process don't re-log — exposures are deduplicated.

 Type